groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/nodejs-java/xlsm.en.md

     link_title: "Learn more"
     picture: "about_viewer.svg" # 480 X 400
     content: |
-       GroupDocs.Comparison for Node.js is a tool that helps compare pictures and documents in the same format.
+       GroupDocs.Comparison for Node.js via Java is a tool that helps compare pictures and documents in the same format.
 It can find differences in paragraphs, words, characters, shapes, and text styles between the compared documents.
 You can combine these changes and save them as a final document.
 It works well with PDFs, Word documents, Excel sheets, PowerPoint slides, Visio diagrams, Outlook emails, HTML, drawings, and various image types—all without needing extra tools.

 ############################# Steps ############################
 steps:
     enable: true
     title: "How to perform XLSM files comparison using Node.js."
     content: |
-      It is possible to use XLSM files using [GroupDocs.Comparison](https://products.groupdocs.com/comparison/nodejs-java/) for getting report about differences in many XLSM files.
+      It is possible to use XLSM files using [GroupDocs.Comparison](https://products.groupdocs.com/comparison/nodejs-java/) for getting report about differences in many XLSM files

-      1. Install GroupDocs.Comparison for Node.js via Java from [NPM](https://www.npmjs.com/package/@groupdocs/groupdocs.comparison) using your favorite package manager.
+      1. Install GroupDocs.Comparison for Node.js via Java using [NPM](https://www.npmjs.com/package/@groupdocs/groupdocs.comparison)
-      2. Provide an instance of Comparer class with full path to first XLSM file.
+      2. Instantiate the Comparer and providing path to first of the files in the XLSM format
-      3. Append at least one other XLSM to Comparer.
+      3. Add another XLSM file to Comparer
-      4. Get a final report with precisely described differences.
+      4. Obtain a clear report that precisely describes the differences

     code:
       platform: "net"
       copy_title: "Copy"
       install:
-        command: "dotnet add package GroupDocs.Comparison"
+        command: "npm i @groupdocs/groupdocs.comparison"
         copy_tip: "click to copy"
         copy_done: "copied"
       links: